serverless-components/tencent-examples/python3-helloworld/README_EN.md

 ### Setting up credentials (Optional)

 By default, you are able to login your Tencent Cloud account by scanning QR code and an `.env` file with credentials is auto generated.

-By default, the credentials will be expired after 2 hours.
+The credentials will be expired after 2 hours.
-If you would like to use persistent credentials, you can [create an API Key here]((https://console.cloud.tencent.com/cam/capi) and add the `SecretId` and `SecretKey` into the `.env` file
+If you would like to use persistent credentials, you can [create an API Key here](https://console.cloud.tencent.com/cam/capi) and add the `SecretId` and `SecretKey` into the `.env` file

-> If you don's have a Tencent Cloud Account, you can register [here](https://cloud.tencent.com/register)。
+> If you don's have a Tencent Cloud Account, you can register [here](https://cloud.tencent.com/register)

 ```bash
 touch .env # Adddd in your Tencent credentials here